2026

 Mother in Her Garden and Her Mother Grew Her Garden

-This painting is inspired by my grandmother who as a biologist has spent her life studying and growing plants and my mother who as she ages is gardening more and more too.
-When my grandma had a strong flower she would bring part of the trench for my mother to plant in her garden too.
-This Polder (low-lying tract of land) practice of growing life out of mud and artificial land out of water, forces a posthuman understanding of nature and a reframing the problematic concept of "untouched wilderness".
-In the polder roots, nature contains the overwhelming presence of human traces.
+This painting is inspired by my grandmother who as a biologist has spent her life studying and growing plants and my mother, who as she ages is gardening more and more too.
+When my grandmother grew a particularly resilient flower, she would bring part of the stem for my mother to plant in our garden, too.
+This Polder practice of growing life out of mud and artificial land out of water, forces a posthuman understanding of nature and a reframing the problematic concept of "untouched wilderness".
+The women who build our surroundings are often invisible, but in this painting the negative space of her subject glows.
+A landscape built for profit often ignores the acts of care that ground us.

 180 x 130 cm oil, generations and liquids on canvas